husainbahadur/tryhackme-presecurity-notes/README.md

+What was the objective?
+What tools you used?
+What you found?
+What you learned?
 # Module 1 - Introduction to Cyber Security

 ## Offensive Security Intro
+The objective was to hack a fake bank website in a legal and safe environment in a virtual machine.
+The goal  was to show you how an ethical hacker operates.

+"To outsmart a hacker, you need to think like one."

+This is the core of "Offensive Security."
+It involves breaking into computer systems, exploiting software bugs, and finding loopholes in applications to gain unauthorized access.
+The goal is to understand hacker tactics and enhance our system defences.

+Beginning Your Learning Journey

+In this TryHackMe room, you will be guided through hacking your first website in a legal and safe environment.
+The goal is to show you how an ethical hacker operates.

+Our labs can also be reverted to their initial state, so don't be afraid to break the machine.
+Experiment as much as you like, we got you covered!
 ## Defensive Security Intro

 ## Careers in Cyber